bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/using-git-flow.md

 Now, your normal release process is done.
 Your new release was made as a tag and published.

-##### Deploy the release tag to BloomReach Forge Maven Repository
+##### Deploy the release tag to Bloomreach Forge Maven Repository

 Check out the release tag like the following example.
 You may name the local branch to anything else.

         git checkout tags/x.y.z -b tag-x.y.z

-Now, deploy it to BloomReach Forge Maven repository from the tag branch:
+Now, deploy it to Bloomreach Forge Maven repository from the tag branch:

         mvn deploy